rlugojr/linkurious-enterprise-manual/configure.md

     * The Linkurious server. :warning: Replace `cookieSecret` with your own value.
 * **logger** TODO
     * TODO
-* **access** - The permissions of the Linkurious client
+* **access** - The access rights
-    * Enable authentication, configure LDAP authentication, data read-only mode.
+    * Enable authentication, configure LDAP authentication, set data read-only mode.
 * **sigma**
     * The settings of Sigma.js.
 * **styles**
-    * The default styles of nodes and edges.
+    * You may edit the default styles of nodes and edges, and the color palette.
 See [sigma.plugins.designer](https://github.com/Linkurious/sigma.js/tree/plugin/designer/plugins/sigma.plugins.designer) to learn more.
 * **palette**
     * The default color palette of nodes and edges.
 See [sigma.plugins.designer](https://github.com/Linkurious/sigma.js/tree/plugin/designer/plugins/sigma.plugins.designer) to learn more.